Sujan-Roy/Useful-Git-Commands/README.md

 # Useful-Git-Commands

-# Getting & Creating Projects on Githunb
+# Getting and Creating Projects on Githunb

 | Command | Description |
 | --- | --- |